 - opening an advent calendar: lots of Dutch people like to buy a advent calendar on which you can each day (from the 1st to the 24th of December) open a box.
 In these boxes you can find, for example, chocolates.
 Nowadays there are all kinds of advent calendars: from tea to beer and from perfume to make-up.

 - having a Christmas package: lots of Dutch companies give its employees a Christmas package for the Holidays.
 This package is filled with drinks and food, which is a delight to unpack!

-I’m also really curious about the Christmas traditions in other countries.
+Hopefully this post gave you a good idea how we are celebrating Christmas in The Netherlands.
+I’m really curious about the Christmas traditions in other countries.
 How do you celebrate Christmas?
 Let me know in the comment section below!

-We, Daphne and Tamara, would like to wish you all a merry Christmas and a happy, loving and especially healthy 2021!
+We, Daphne and Tamara, would like to wish you all a Merry Christmas!